What if my plant design comes from overseas?

 If your plant design has come from overseas and you are based in Queensland, you will need to have a competent person verify it for you.

-Use Form 14 - Application for registration of plant design (PDF, 95.33 KB) and have the competent person complete the design verification statement in section 7 on page five.
+Use Form 14 - Application for registration of plant design (PDF, 0.2 MB) and have the competent person complete the design verification statement in section 7 on page five.
 Make sure they complete this section and sign the declaration in section 8.
 You then complete the rest of the form and submit it.

 Certificates of examination or verification statements will only be accepted as supporting documentation for the information provided on the application form.